In today’s short lesson, we’re going to learn how to use ogni.

 The difference between “each”, “all”, and “every” is very subtle in English.
 The good thing about Italian is that you can use ogni to mean all of them.

-We can translate ogni as “each” when we are referring to every one of two or more people or things, identified separately.
+We can translate ogni as “each” when referring to every one of two or more people or things identified separately.

-In some cases, you’ll be tempted to translate it as “every” and it’s ok.
+Sometimes, you’ll be tempted to translate it as “every,” and it’s ok.

 Here are some examples:

 I read each of the pages of the book.

 The difference between these two words is even more subtle.
 But let’s focus on Italian.
 Just try to think that ogni might refer to every member of a set without exceptions.

 I wake up at 7 am every morning.